 Organic - living

-How would you know if a chemical reaction occurred?
+How would you know if a chemical reaction was happening?

-How would you speed up a chemical reaction?
+How could you speed up a chemical reaction?

 If you have enjoyed the topics in this unit, feel free to investigate further.
 Here are some ideas.
 These are NOT required, but I hope you have fun and delve into some of them: